Lawyer Google Business Profile Suspended: Recovery Guide

 • Do not create SAB listings to target cities where you have no physical presence

-• Audit your profile quarterly and check your name field has not been auto-suggested to include keywords
+• Audit your profile quarterly and check your name field has not been auto-suggested to include keywords — run a monthly compliance audit plus the broader prevention checklist

 Frequently Asked Questions